-Terms used in this guide:
+Terms used in this guide

+POST
-POST This is the department code used by The National

-Archives to encompass all records relating to the

-operation, policy, development and social impact of the

-British Post Office from 1636 to the present day.
-In addition to the provision of postal services, the Post telecommunications between 1868 and 1981, broadcasting until 1961 and selected banking and financial services.
+This is the department code used by The National Archives to encompass all records relating to the operation, policy, development and social impact of the British Post Office from 1636 to the present day.
+In addition to the provision of postal services, the Post Office's responsibilities have included telecommunications between 1868 and 1981, broadcasting until 1961, and selected banking and financial services.